Spatial Variations of Polarized Synchrotron Emission in the QUIJOTE MFI Data using Neural Networks: Introduction

 The interstellar medium (ISM) is a complex physical system where several emissions undergo abrupt state changes when interacting with each other and with the Galactic magnetic field \citep{DRA11}, displaying significant variability across all scales.
 To characterize this complexity, phenomenological models are developed based on observations from ground-based and satellite experiments, as well as accurately inferring the physical behavior of these emissions at scales not yet observed \citep{PANEX}.

 In recent decades, several experiments have helped constrain many properties of the ISM, especially in the microwave band.
-In particular, observations from the Planck satellite \citep{PLA_18_I} have provided unprecedented, detailed maps on both the temperature and polarization emissions.
-While \textit{Planck} has released detailed temperature and polarization maps of interstellar dust emission (\citealt{PLA_13_XI}, \citealt{PLA_15_XIX}), which have led to improvements in theoretical models \citep{HEN21}, many properties of synchrotron emission produced by ultra-relativistic electrons spiraling along the Galactic magnetic field remain poorly constrained, especially due to the lower sensitivity of the instruments measuring the lowest frequencies of the microwave spectra, although efforts have been made recently by the BeyondPlanck and COSMOGLOBE Collaborations to published refined maps of the emission \citep{COSMOGLOBE}.
+In particular, observations from the Planck satellite \citep{PLA_18_I} have provided unprecedented, detailed maps on both the temperature and polarization emissions. {The \textit{Planck} mission released in the last decade} detailed temperature and polarization maps of interstellar dust emission (\citealt{PLA_13_XI}, \citealt{PLA_15_XIX}), which have led to improvements in theoretical models \citep{HEN21}.
+However, many properties of synchrotron emission produced by ultra-relativistic electrons spiraling along the Galactic magnetic field remain poorly constrained, especially due to the lower sensitivity of the instruments measuring the lowest frequencies of the microwave spectra, although efforts have been made recently by the BeyondPlanck and COSMOGLOBE Collaborations to published refined maps of the emission \citep{COSMOGLOBE}.